progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--Now, the snapshot pointed to by C3' is exactly the same as the one that was pointed to by C5 in the merge example.
 There is no difference in the end product of the integration, but rebasing makes for a cleaner history.
 If you examine the log of a rebased branch, it looks like a linear history: it appears that all the work happened in series, even when it originally happened in parallel.-->

-Nun ist der Schnappschuss, auf den C3 zeigt, exakt der gleiche, wie der auf den C5 in dem Merge-Beispiel gezeigt hat.
+Nun ist der Schnappschuss, auf den C3' zeigt, exakt der gleiche, wie der auf den C5 in dem Merge-Beispiel gezeigt hat.
 Bei dieser Zusammenführung entsteht kein unterschiedliches Produkt, durch Rebasing ensteht allerdings ein sauberer Verlauf.
-Bei genauerer Betrachtung der Historie, entpuppt sich der Rebased-Branch als linearer Verlauf - es scheint als sei die ganze Arbeit in einer Serie entstanden, auch wenn sie in Wirklichkeit parallel stattfand.
+Bei genauerer Betrachtung der Historie entpuppt sich der Rebased-Branch als linearer Verlauf - es scheint als sei die ganze Arbeit in einer Serie entstanden, auch wenn sie in Wirklichkeit parallel stattfand.

 <!--Often, you’ll do this to make sure your commits apply cleanly on a remote branch — perhaps in a project to which you’re trying to contribute but that you don’t maintain.
 In this case, you’d do your work in a branch and then rebase your work onto `origin/master` when you were ready to submit your patches to the main project.
 That way, the maintainer doesn’t have to do any integration work — just a fast-forward or a clean apply.-->